Henrik Shipstead: Antisemitism

-Shipstead was "a known antisemite."
-He was an outspoken ally of Henry Ford and Charles Lindbergh, and he trafficked in anti-Jewish conspiracy theories, as well as straightforward bigotry against Jewish people.
+Shipstead was an outspoken ally of Henry Ford and Charles Lindbergh, and he trafficked in anti-Jewish conspiracy theories, as well as straightforward bigotry against Jewish people.
 Shipstead said he believed that The Protocols of the Elders of Zion were fact, and he frequently encouraged other people to read them.

 Meanwhile, few fought more tenaciously against Franklin D. Roosevelt's efforts to enter the war in Europe.
 Although Shipstead voted for the declaration of war after the attack on Pearl Harbor, he still maintained his independence from Roosevelt.
 In October 1942, for example, he was one of the very few to vote against Selective Service, just as he had in 1940.

 World War II

-In April 1943 Isaiah Berlin, a top British expert on American politics, secretly prepared an analysis for the British Foreign Office that stated that Shipstead was:
+In April 1943 Isaiah Berlin, a top British expert on American politics, secretly prepared an analysis for the British Foreign Office that stated that Henrik Shipstead was:

-In protest of his views, a group of southern senators including J. Lister Hill, John H. Bankhead II, Tom Stewart, Kenneth McKellar, Richard Russell Jr. and Walter F. George stopped conversing, got up, and left from the Senate's lunch counter when Senator Shipstead attempted to join them, with Hill later telling reporters they "would not associate" with the Senator due to his isolationist views.
+In protest of his views, a group of southern senators including J. Lister Hill, John H. Bankhead II, Tom Stewart, Kenneth McKellar, Richard Russell Jr. and Walter F. George stopped conversing, got up, and left from the Senate's lunch counter when Senator Shipstead tried to join them, with Hill later telling reporters they "would not associate" with the Senator due to his isolationist views.
 Later, after a private argument with the same six Senators, Shipstead lamented what he called the "extreme Anglophilia of the southern states."
 Richard Russell Jr. said that Shipstead was "a chicken" who was "in kahoots" with Germany.

 Postwar

 Shipstead's vote against US entry into the United Nations was entirely predictable by anyone who had followed his career.
 It was the capstone of decades of opposition to foreign entanglements.
 Like many modern conservative critics of the UN, he feared that it would foster a world superstate.
 But he also believed that the major powers would use the UN as a tool to dominate smaller countries.
 He and William Langer were the only two senators to vote against the United Nations Charter.
 Not surprisingly, Shipstead and Langer were also among the seven senators who opposed full United States entry into the United Nations.
-These votes may have cost him reelection a year later.

-A new breed of "internationalists", led by Governor Edward John Thye and former Governor Stassen, assumed leadership of the Minnesota state GOP.
-In 1946, Shipstead lost the Republican primary to Thye.
-He retired to rural western Minnesota, where he died in 1960.
+These votes may have cost him reelection a year later; a new breed of "internationalists", led by Governor Edward John Thye and former Governor Stassen, assumed leadership of the Minnesota state GOP, and in 1946, Shipstead lost the Republican primary to Thye.

+Later life and death

+After his loss, Shipstead retired to rural western Minnesota, where he died in 1960.